ModBros/mobro-plugin-restapi/marketplace.md

 1. Install the REST API plugin in MoBro.
 2. Configure the plugin settings (Port, Swagger support, Persistence).
+3. Verify that the plugin is running by navigating to http://localhost:8080 (use the configured port) in your browser.
-3. Use the provided API endpoints to register and manage your custom metrics.
+4. Register and manage your custom metrics via the provided REST API.

 ## API Endpoints